1961–62 FA Cup: First round proper

-Second Round Proper
+Second round proper

 The matches were scheduled for 25 November 1961.
 Four matches were drawn, with replays taking place later the same week.

-Third Round Proper
+Third round proper

 The 44 First and Second Division clubs entered the competition at this stage.
 The matches were scheduled for 6 January 1962, with seven matches postponed until later dates.
 Ten matches were drawn and went to replays, with two of these requiring a second replay.

-Fourth Round Proper
+Fourth round proper

 The matches were scheduled for 27 January 1962, with three Lancashire-based games postponed until the midweek fixtures.
 Five matches were drawn and went to replays, which were all played in the following midweek match.
+Weymouth was the last non-league club left in the competition.

-Fifth Round Proper
+Fifth round proper

 The matches were scheduled for 17 February 1962.
 Two matches went to replays in the following mid-week fixtures, with the Liverpool–Preston North End game requiring a second replay (at Old Trafford) before the tie was settled.

-Sixth Round Proper
+Sixth round proper

 The four quarter-final ties were scheduled to be played on 10 March 1962.
 Two matches went to replays on the 14th before being settled.

 Semi-finals

 The semi-final matches were played on 31 March 1962 with a replay being required between Burnley and Fulham on 9 April 1962.
-Tottenham and Burnley came through the semi final round to meet at Wembley.
+Tottenham and Burnley came through the semi-final round to meet at Wembley.